contrast-zone/fractarchy-ide/README.md

 3. Open the download directory in terminal and enter `node main.js` to start the local server.
 Default port is 8080.
 If you want to start server at another port, type the port number after the command.
 For example, for port 8088, enter `node main.js 8088`
 4. Once that the server is started, open a browser and type `http://localhost:8080/` at the address bar

-Don't forget to adjust proper file access privileges to folders below `./projects/` if you want to save your work within this folder.
+Don't forget to adjust proper file access privileges to directories below `./projects/` if you want to save your work within them.

 ## use instructions